mtxrii/Acacia/NATIVE_FUNCTIONS.md

 * String.replace() - replaces given string with another.
 Takes in a string to find, and string to replace with.
 * String.split() - returns a set from a string.
 Takes in string to use as splitter.
 Default is one space.
 * String.strip() - removes spaces from beginning and end.
 Takes in no arguments.
+* String.charCode() - returns character code of first character of string.
+Takes in no arguments.

 #### Set
 >These functions are mounted on sets automatically, but do not modify them.
 They only return a value.
 For example, `[1,2,3].get(1)` returns `2` but does not modify the original set.
 Note that `Set` below refers to any set in code, as opposed to the word "Set".